simonegiacomelli/filesystem-sync/README.md

 Both parts have tests and are tested in isolation.

 ## Debounce
-This is a general implementation that keeps a buffer and notifies the observer when the buffer is full or when a timeout is reached.
+This is a general implementation that keeps a buffer and notifies the observer when a timeout is reached.

 ## Sync